HRC Calls Out GOP Senate Hopeful for Mocking LGBT Bullying

 SNDA does not inhibit constitutionally guaranteed freedoms of speech and expression for individuals and student groups.
 Language in SNDA recognizes that nothing in the Act alters the legal standards and rights available to individuals or religious and other student groups under the First Amendment and the Equal Access Act.
 SNDA prohibits discrimination, including severe, persistent or pervasive harassment; it does not prevent an individual or organization from expressing disagreement with an individual’s sexual orientation or gender identity.

 “Heather Wilson isn’t just disagreeing with SNDA from a policy perspective, she is devaluing the everyday experiences, health, and safety of LGBT youth.
 Bullying or harassing another human being is never acceptable, regardless of your personal beliefs.
 Heather Wilson should immediately amend her remarks to demonstrate she understands just how dangerous a problem bullying is for students.”

 HRC is urging its members and supporters to take immediate action and call on Heather Wilson to clarify her remarks.
-The petition can be accessed here.

 The Human Rights Campaign is America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 By inspiring and engaging all Americans, HRC strives to end discrimination against LGBT citizens and realize a nation that achieves fundamental fairness and equality for all.